Getting Started with Seed

 - Hosted on GitHub, GitHub Enterprise, Bitbucket, GitLab, and GitLab Self-Managed.

-SST v3 apps is supported on Seed.
+SST v3 apps are not supported in Seed.
 You’ll need to use the SST Console instead.

 Prerequisites